-TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of TRP Race
+TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of The Race

 Yeh Rishta Kya Kehlata Hai & Yeh Rishtey Hain Pyaar Ke

 Yeh Rishta Kya Kehlata Hai has occupied the second spot, followed by its spin-off Yeh Rishtey Hain Pyaar Ke at the third spot.
-The shows have managed to grab 31.4 and 29.7 points, respectively.
+The shows have grabbed 31.4 and 29.7 points, respectively.

 Kaun Banega Crorepati & The Kapil Sharma Show